Author: GardenAdvice

 GardenAdvice

-Chatbot Image Hello I am the GardenAdvice AI Agent how can I help, try asking me a gardening question or a question about our services
+Chatbot Image Hello, I am the GardenAdvice AI Agent — how can I help?
+Try asking me a gardening question, looking for a plant, or asking about our services.
+For plant and disease identification and in-depth gardening advice, try Helene , our advanced AI Gardening App.

 Powered by artificial intelligence, the bot can make mistakes.
 Consider checking important information.